WordPress/twentytwentythree/README.md

 Contributing is not just for developers!
 There are many opportunities to help with [testing](#getting-started), triage, discussion, designing and building variations, and more.
 Please look through [open issues](https://github.com/WordPress/twentytwentythree/issues), and join in wherever you feel most comfortable.

 If you'd like to help with triage, let @mikachan and @beafialho know here or in [WordPress.org's Slack instance](https://make.wordpress.org/chat/).
+The #core-themes-projects channel is a good place to start.
 We'll help you get set up with the ability to add labels to issues and PRs.

+### Contributing Style Variations

+A big part of Twenty Twenty-Three is to emphasize a diverse collection of style variations, so this is a great way to contribute to the theme!
+You can read more about this in the [project kick-off post](https://make.wordpress.org/design/2022/08/10/twenty-twenty-three-default-theme-project-kickoff/).

+#### Design a style variation
+This can be done a few different ways, including:

+- Create an alternate theme.json file to the one provided by the theme and change values directly in the code.
+- Make changes in the Global Styles panel in the Site Editor.
+You can save these changes as a new style variation using the [Create Block Theme plugin](https://wordpress.org/plugins/create-block-theme/).
+- Design static mockups in Figma or a similar program.

+#### Submit your style variation
+When you're ready to submit, please create a new issue and share your designs:

+- Theme.json files can be submitted as code or as zip files.
+- Add images that showcase the look & feel of the variation.
+- Include a style guide with design specifications — this should include details on typography, colors, spacing, etc. Here’s an [example](https://www.figma.com/community/file/1136340417938880987).

 ### Getting Started